willowtreeapps/rokul-runnings/docs/CommandLine.md

 rr --printOptions true=blue.bgRed.bold,false=red.bgBlue.bold,jsonKey=keyword\(\'pink\'\)
 ```

-`jsonValue` fields are set with `jsonValue` prepended to their field name
+`jsonValue` fields can be set by just refering their key name.

 ```
-rr --printOptions jsonValuestring=red,jsonValueboolean=blue,jsonValuenumber=green
+rr --printOptions stringStyle=red,booleanStyle=blue,numberStyle=green
 ```

 All of the print options can be defined via [Chalk](https://www.npmjs.com/package/chalk).
 Certain characters will need to be escaped when being passed in via command line, such as `(`, `)`, `'`, and `'`.